MEETING THE MEDIA: The Essentials (G018)

 WHY SHOULD YOU ATTEND?

-The ability to deal effectively with the media in interview situations is an important skill for communicators and anyone whose work includes a media/communications/information-provision dimension.
-For federal public servants, the Government of Canada Communications Policy emphasizes the need for staff who interact with the media to receive instruction.
+The ability to deal effectively with the media in interview situations is an important skill for communicators and anyone whose work includes a media / communications / information-provision dimension.
 This workshop is designed for those who occupy a position where they may, as part of their job, have to be available to media or who would like to expand their professional skills - in fact, even if you're not directly invovled with media, the skills and techniques learned in this workshop are invaluable when presenting, briefing, speaking in meetings, dealing with committees or on similar occasions.
-They can be applied whether the audience is the boss, other bosses, colleagues, stakeholders, the public …or members of the media.
+They can be applied whether the audience is the boss, other bosses, colleagues, stakeholders, the public or members of the media.

 WHAT WILL YOU LEARN?